markjacksonfishing/markyjackson-taulia/README.md

 Finally, I was previously a [mentoring lead within the Kubernetes project](https://github.com/kubernetes/community/blob/master/mentoring/OWNERS#L6) as well as a previous [Kubernetes Outreachy coordinator for the Kubernetes project](https://www.outreachy.org/communities/cfp/kubernetes/).

 You can find me on Twitter [here](https://twitter.com/markyjackson5), and LinkedIn [here](www.linkedin.com/in/markyjackson5)

-To recuiters, I am not on the market.
-Please do not reach out as I am very happy with working at Equinix Metal :-) We're hiring too!

-In April of 2021, I again made the difficult decision to take more of a break from Open Source and focus on family and work.
-I have been in Open Source for the better part of 15 years and absolutely love the community and technologies.
-I am thankful for all those that gave me oppurtunities and all those I have met along the way.